 This Section presents the design of a FLEXible Telepresence Robot Assembly (FLEXTRA) that may serve as a basis for many applications of telepresence robots for the elderly , especially in the case of pandemics like COVID-19 applications discussed in the previous Section.

 As stated in the background, this project started with the experience of the team in the EU Victoryahome project [9].
-Hence the initial specification was taken from the robot used in the VictoryaHome project for which trials were carried out in Australia, Norway, Netherlands, Portugal and Sweden.
+Hence the initial specification was taken from the robot used in the Victory Home project for which trials were carried out in Australia, Norway, Netherlands, Portugal and Sweden.

 This project encouraged innovative students of University of Michigan – Shanghai Jiao Tong University Joint Institute (UM-SJTU JI), led by Pan Chongdan who led the SJTU team to the World championship in robot design in 2019.
 Students were encouraged to form a multi-disciplinary team consisting of JI final year students in Mechanical Engineering, Electrical and Computer Engineering and largest Aged Care company (Haiyang group) in China.
 The main strategy has been to exploit recent advances in embedded computing, tablet based low-cost robot display, and mechatronics dynamics for the robot.
 The design uses Quality Function Deployment (QFD) matrices from the Total Quality Management (TQM) domain.